 There is power in prayer…

 Volunteers are expected to have a right relationship with God and other people.
-You will need to be able to talk about the love of God and have high levels of energy and spiritual resources.
+You will need to be able to talk about the love of God and to have high levels of energy and spiritual resources.
 You will need to be able to keep confidentiality and be without prejudice as there will be many unexpected circumstances that need prayer.

 This is a specialised team – with all the necessary skills, qualifications and experience required to run large-scale events.
-There are a variety of positions available in this team including Front of House Engineers, Lighting Engineers, Monitor Engineers, Stage Managers, Stage Crew, Video/Words Operators, Camera Operators, Video Editors, Cinema Supervisors and Recording Supervisors.
+There are a variety of positions available in this team including: Front of House Engineers, Lighting Engineers, Monitor Engineers, Stage Managers, Stage Crew, Video/Words Operators, Camera Operators, Video Editors, Cinema Supervisors and Recording Supervisors.